Hackathon

 We're Hacking OSMT

-We are excited to invite you to participate in a unique opportunity to create positive changes to user experience and design for the Open Skills Management Tool (OSMT).
-This event is an initiative to bring together designers, developers, and enthusiasts from around the world to collaborate and ideate on how we can enhance the OSMT platform.
+In late April 2023, participants were invited to a unique opportunity to create positive changes to user experience and design for the Open Skills Management Tool (OSMT).
+This event was an initiative to bring together designers, developers, and enthusiasts from around the world to collaborate and ideate on how we can enhance the OSMT platform.

 OSMT is an open-source platform that enables users to create and manage collections of skills in a transparent and standardized way.
 OSMT helps to further the goal of a common skills language by organizing and sharing skills-related data.
 An open-source technology allows anyone to use the tool collaboratively to define RSDs, so that those skills are translatable and transferable across educational institutions and hiring organizations within curricula and job descriptions.

-Our Hackathon event will be a week long virtual event that provides a platform for participants to work together and come up with creative solutions to improve OSMT.
-Participants will have the opportunity to showcase their talents while developing the skills-based future and in pursuit of a monetary bounty.
+Our Hackathon event was a week-long virtual event that provided a platform for participants to work together and come up with creative solutions to improve OSMT.
+Participants had the opportunity to showcase their talents while developing the skills-based future and in pursuit of a monetary bounty.

-We welcome designers, developers, and enthusiasts of all levels of experience and backgrounds to join us on this exciting journey towards creating a better OSMT.
-Whether you're a seasoned professional or a budding enthusiast, come and join us on this exciting journey towards creating a more user-friendly, effective, and impactful OSMT platform.
+We welcomed designers, developers, and enthusiasts of all levels of experience and backgrounds to join us on this exciting journey towards creating a better OSMT.

 Ready to Create?

-This dynamic week-long event will be the first time that we are actively seeking OSMT engagement from the greater OSN community and beyond without the requirement of a planned business project from their organization.
+This dynamic week-long event was the first time that we actively sought OSMT engagement from the greater OSN community and beyond without the requirement of a planned business project from their organization.
 We are excited about the possibilities for growth this event will bring for the OSN community and our Open Skills Management Tool (OSMT).
-The competition will run from April 26 through May 3!
+The competition ran from April 26 through May 3, 2023.

 What's at stake for your team?

-Teams may come from any organization or background and may submit under multiple categories.
-The categories (and prizes) are:
+Teams were welcome from any organization or background and could submit under multiple categories.
+The categories (and prizes) were:

 Bug Bounties: Help address OSMT's various tickets!

-Bug bounties will be awarded on a first-come, first-served basis on the OSMT Github repository at $100 per issue, sourced from this list.
-Whichever participant resolves the most issues will be awarded an extra $400 prize from the bounty pool.
+Bug bounties were awarded on a first-come, first-served basis on the OSMT Github repository at $100 per issue, sourced from this list.
+Whichever participant resolved the most issues was awarded an extra $400 prize from the bounty pool.

 PRIZE POOL: $2000